Time to STOP New Zealand's pension rip-off

 More information on our website:

 The Social Security Legislation Rewrite Bill 2016 has been prepared by MSD.
-You can make submissions until 22 June 2016 and demand that the Government stop deducting overseas pensions from NZ Super.
+Submissions could be made until 22 June 2016.
+We made a submission, demanding that the Government stop deducting overseas pensions from NZ Super.
 Here is the link to a summary of the paperwork, offering you only the paragraphs dealing with overseas pensions.

 New pages have been added about the Spousal Provision and the confiscation of private pensions from Ireland and Singapore.